Winnti – BioGenix Solutions

 Keep Learning

 Patient adversaries reveal impatient defenses.
-The 90-day dwell time was not a limitation – it was a choice.
+The dwell time was not a limitation – it was a choice.
+And the certificate was valid the entire time.